Price: $669 (starting at $529)

 FE stands for "Fan Edition" or, in more practical terms, the value pick in Samsung's beloved Galaxy series.
 The brand debuted with the Galaxy S20 FE smartphone, and as intended, quickly became a fan-favorite for the performance and features it brought to the sub-flagship category.
 The Galaxy Tab S7 FE, Samsung's latest Android tablet, attempts to emulate that success by taking some of the Tab S7's best qualities and offering them at a lower price.

 But the downsides are glaring.
 Sluggish performance from an underpowered chip only highlights the drawbacks of running Android on a tablet.
-They don't keep the Galaxy Tab S7 FE from being one of the best tablets for media streaming or basic productivity, but this isn't the do-it-all value pick the FE name suggests.
+They don't keep the Galaxy Tab S7 FE from being one of the best tablets and best kids tablets for media streaming or basic productivity, but this isn't the do-it-all value pick the FE name suggests.

 Samsung Galaxy Tab S7 FE price and configuration options